Angad2005/ChatRAG/README.md

 - 📊 Customizable LLMs data and can be used for other file types and files.

 ## 📦 Installation
+- Recommended to run on WSL(Windows Subsystem for Linux) or Linux distro for best CORS(Cross-Origin Resouce Sharing) experience as Windows CORS maybe limited according to user customisation and settings.
 ```bash
 # Clone the repository
 git clone https://github.com/Angad2005/ChatPDF.git